apache/superset/RELEASING/release-notes-4-0/README.md

 # Release Notes for Superset 4.0.0

 4.0.0 brings a plethora of exciting changes to Superset.
 We have introduced several breaking changes to improve the overall architecture and scalability of our codebase.
 These changes may require some code updates, but they are designed to enhance performance and maintainability in the long run.
 We have also upgraded various dependencies to their latest versions and deprecated certain features that are no longer aligned with our long-term roadmap.
 We encourage all developers to carefully review the `CHANGELOG.md` and `UPDATING.md` files and update their code accordingly.
-Even though, our main focus was on code cleanup, this release still contain exciting new features and mark a significant milestone for us, paving the way for our continued growth and success.
+While our main focus was on code cleanup, this release also contains exciting new features and marks a significant milestone for the project.

 Here are some of the highlights of this release.

 ### Alerts and Reports modal redesign

 The Alerts and Reports modal has been [redesigned](https://github.com/apache/superset/discussions/25729) to improve the user experience and make it more intuitive.
-The new design is has the following goals:
+The new design has the following goals:

 - Declutter the interface by providing a cleaner, more organized layout
 - Create a linear setup process with the necessary options in a step-by-step manner to make alert/report setup more intuitive
-- Prepare the interface for additional features that will be introduced in future releases
+- Prepare the interface for additional features that will be introduced in future releases, like the ability to pre-filter a dashboard being sent.

 <div>
     <img src="media/alert-modal-1.png" alt="Image" width="33%">